New Zealand British Rail Mark 2 carriage: Glenbrook Vintage Railway

+The four GVR SDs, SD3199, SD5652, SD5762 and SD5842, were railed north to Glenbrook by GVRs own DBR1254 on 9 July 2024..
+The balance of nine SAs SA5638, SA5770, SA5703, SA5818, SA5743, SA5829, SA5617, SA5695 and SA5730 were railed north by Glenbrook Vintage Railway's DBR1254, along with two SDs for Steam Incorporated for storage at Mission Bush 27 August 2024.

+Driving carriage SD5842 which is fitted with a generator for powering carriages was parked in the Glenbrook Station Yard during the Christmas lights 2024 event both on static display and generating power for lighting the event.

 Mainline Steam Heritage Trust

-In 1996, Mainline Steam Heritage Trust (MLST) principal Ian Welch bought 15 former Anglia Railways Mark 2 coaches with the intention of rebuilding them for MLST excursions.
+In August 1996, Mainline Steam Heritage Trust (MLST) principal Ian Welch bought 15 former Anglia Railways Mark 2 coaches with the intention of rebuilding them for MLST excursions.
 Seven cars were unloaded at the Port of Lyttelton for MLST's Christchurch depot at Middleton, the other eight at the Port of Auckland for MLST Auckland at the former Parnell Diesel Depot.

 This move was initiated by concerns that Tranz Rail would no longer be able to offer carriages from its charter fleet, made up of the 56-foot carriages.
 Rather than fitting them with x-28020 high-speed bogies from scrapped FM guards' vans, they were to be fitted with x-27750 Kinki bogies from scrapped FS steam-heating vans built in the late 1960s.
 In 1997 Tranz Rail advised that the charter fleet would be available in future and Welch sold them to Tranz Rail, which moved them into storage at Hutt Workshops by the end of that year.

 In 2007, the situation had changed with rail operator Toll Rail having moved the Auckland charter fleet carriages south to Wellington to replace more 56-foot carriages, which were being withdrawn so that their x-28020 bogies could be fitted to the SW cars being rebuilt at Hillside Workshops in Dunedin.
 With very few options available, Welch purchased ex Virgin Trains West Coast Mark 2F FO 3433 and TSOs 5915/5939/6419, arriving later that year at the Port of Auckland.
 They were trucked to the group's Wellington base, adjacent to Plimmerton railway station.

 In 2008, Welch purchased four ex Virgin and five ex-Gatwick Express coaches from Angel Trains and Porterbrook, arriving at the port of Auckland in 2008 and trucked to Hutt Workshops for storage.
 This brought the total to 13 coaches, nine of which were in storage at Hutt.

 The Virgin cars – Mark 2E FO 3299/3393, Mark 2F TSO 5914/5988 – were stored until MLST had space at Plimmerton, which was becoming increasingly pressured for secure storage space.

 The Gatwick Mark 2F cars were: